sugarlabs/musicblocks/guide/README.md

 `chunk2`... but you can rename them by editing the labels on the *Action* blocks.

+An *Action* block contains a sequence of actions that will only be executed when the block is referred to by something else, such as a start block.
+This is useful in orchestrating more complex programs of music.

+A *Start* Block is a *chunk* that will automatically be executed once the start button is pressed.
-In the example above, the *Chunk* block is inside of a *Start* block, which ties it to the *Run* button in the upper-left corner of the screen (the "rabbit").
-Try clicking on the *Run* button.
-Also try the *Run Slow* button (the "turtle") and the *Step* button (the "snail"), which steps through the program one block per button press.
-There are also buttons for playing the music back slowly and for stepping one note per button press.
+This is where most of your programs will begin at.
+There are many ways to *Run* a program: you can click on the *Run* button at the upper-left corner of the screen (the "rabbit") to run the music at a fast speed; click on the *Run Slow* button (the "turtle") to run it slower; and the *Step* button (the "snail"), to step  through the program one block per button press.

+In the example above, the *Chunk* block is inside of a *Start* block, which means that when any of the start buttons is pressed, the code inside the *Start* block (the *Chunk* block) will be executed.
+You can add more chunks after this one inside the *Start* block to execute them sequentially.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/chunk2.svg'</img>